MinuMThomas/Hair-and-Makeup/README.md

 - As a user I want to be able to logout.

-## User Stories

 ### User Story: Create profile

-add profile form: name, profession, place, email,bio and avatar
+- As a user I want to add name, profession, place, email,bio and avatar in the profile.

 ### User Story: View Reviews